AlibabaCloudDocs/sddp/intl.en-US/User Guide/Grant access to data assets.md

 ---
-keyword: [SDDP, grant access to data assets, OSS, ApsaraDB RDS, DRDS, PolarDB, Tablestore, self-managed databases hosted on ECS instances, and MaxCompute]
+keyword: [grant access to data assets, OSS, ApsaraDB RDS, DRDS, PolarDB, Tablestore, self-managed databases hosted on ECS instances, and MaxCompute]
 ---

 # Grant access to data assets

-Sensitive Data Discovery and Protection \(SDDP\) must be authorized to access specific data assets before it can detect sensitive data in the data assets.
+Data Security Center \(DSC\) must be authorized to access specific data assets before it can detect sensitive data in the data assets.
 Supported data assets include Object Storage Service \(OSS\) buckets, ApsaraDB RDS databases, DRDS databases, PolarDB databases, Tablestore instances, self-managed databases hosted on Elastic Compute Service \(ECS\) instances, and MaxCompute projects.
-This topic shows you how to authorize SDDP to access specific data assets.
+This topic describes how to authorize DSC to access specific data assets.

-SDDP is activated.
-SDDP is authorized to access Alibaba Cloud resources.
-For more information, see [Authorize SDDP to access Alibaba Cloud resources](/intl.en-US/User Guide/Authorize SDDP to access Alibaba Cloud resources.md).
+DSC is activated.
+DSC is authorized to access Alibaba Cloud resources.
+For more information, see [Authorize DSC to access Alibaba Cloud resources](/intl.en-US/User Guide/Authorize DSC to access Alibaba Cloud resources.md).

 ## Background information

-You can authorize SDDP to access specific data assets in Alibaba Cloud services.
-If you do not authorize SDDP to access the data assets, SDDP cannot detect sensitive data in Alibaba Cloud services or de-identify the sensitive data.
+You can authorize DSC to access specific data assets in Alibaba Cloud services.
+If you do not authorize DSC to access the data assets, DSC cannot detect sensitive data in Alibaba Cloud services or de-identify the sensitive data.

-## Authorize SDDP to access OSS buckets
+## Authorize DSC to access OSS buckets

-1. Log on to the [SDDP console](https://yundun.console.aliyun.com/?p=sddp#/overview).
+1. Log on to the [DSC console](https://yundun.console.aliyun.com/?p=sddp#/overview).

 2. In the left-side navigation pane, choose **Data asset authorization** \> **Data asset authorization**.

 3. On the OSS tab, click **Unauthorized**.

-4. Select the OSS buckets that you want to authorize SDDP to access and click **Batch operation**.
+4. Select the OSS buckets that you want to authorize DSC to access and click **Batch operation**.

     ![Batch operation](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/6500409951/p109802.png)

-    You can also click **Authorization** in the **Open protection** column for a single OSS bucket to authorize SDDP to access the OSS bucket.
+    You can also click **Authorization** in the **Open protection** column for a single OSS bucket to authorize DSC to access the OSS bucket.

-5. In the **Batch processing for selected assets** dialog box, turn on or off the switches to configure the detection, audit, and de-identification permissions for SDDP and set the remaining parameters as required.
+5. In the **Batch processing for selected assets** dialog box, turn on or off the switches to configure the detection, audit, and de-identification permissions for DSC and set the remaining parameters as required.

     ![Batch operation page](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/6500409951/p109782.png)

     Set the following switches and parameters:

-    -   **Identify permissions**: specifies whether to grant SDDP the sensitive data detection permission on the selected data assets.
+    -   **Identify permissions**: specifies whether to grant DSC the sensitive data detection permissions on the selected data assets.
-    -   **Audit permissions**: specifies whether to grant SDDP the audit permission on the selected data assets.
+    -   **Audit permissions**: specifies whether to grant DSC the audit permissions on the selected data assets.
-    -   **Desensitization permissions**: specifies whether to grant SDDP the sensitive data de-identification permission on the selected data assets.
+    -   **Desensitization permissions**: specifies whether to grant DSC the sensitive data de-identification permissions on the selected data assets.
-    -   **Sensitive data sampling**: the number of samples that SDDP collects from the selected data assets.
-SDDP collects samples when it detects sensitive data in the data assets.
+    -   **Display number of sampling**: the number of samples that DSC collects from the selected data assets.
+DSC collects samples when it detects sensitive data in the data assets.
 You can use the sensitive data samples to further analyze the sensitive data.
 Valid values:
         -   0
         -   5
         -   10